-- (A) driver's license;
+(A) driver's license;

-- (B) state ID number; or
+(B) state ID number; or

-- (C) information that would permit access to financial accounts.

 Any person or state agency that owns or licenses computerized data that includes personal information.

 State Agency:

 Any state agency that owns or licenses computerized data that includes personal information shall disclose a breach of the security of the system following discovery or notification of the breach to any state resident whose unencrypted personal information was or is reasonably believed to have been acquired by an unauthorized person.